-Cells of pluricellular organisms can be classified in two broad groups: somatic and germinal cells.
-Somatic cells form nearly all the body and divide by mitosis giving two new somatic cells.
-Germinal cells, much less abundant, are found in gonads where they give more germinal cells by mitosis, or differentiate into haploid cells by meiosis.
-Gametogenesis is the process by which germinal cells divide by meiosis to give haploid cells and these haploid cells differentiate into gametes.
-Two things occur during gametogenesis: meiosis and cellular changes to get gametes.
+Cells of pluricellular organisms can be classified in two broad categories: somatic and germinal cells.
+Somatic cells account for nearly all the body and proliferate by mitosis giving two new somatic cells after every division.
+Germinal cells are much less abundant.
+They are found in gonads where they can produce either more germinal cells by mitosis or gametes by meiosis.
+Gametogenesis is the process by which germinal cells divide by meiosis to give haploid cells that become gametes.
+Two things occur during gametogenesis: meiosis and cellular differentiation.

-Before going further, let's see some concepts.
-Every cell contains two set of chromosomes, one coming from the mother and the other from the father.
+Before going further, let's make some concepts clear.
+Every cell contains two set of chromosomes, one coming from the mother and the other from the father (Figure 1).
 For example, if the cells of a species contain 4 chromosomes (in humans there are 46), the female provided two chromosomes (1m and 2m) and the male the other two (1p and 2p).
-1m and 1p chromosomes have the same genes, i.e. the same protein, and they are located in the same order along the chromosome.
-However, these chromosomes do not show identical nucleotide sequences, although they express the same proteins, but there are little variations when comparing the nucelotide sequences.
-Genes located in the same position of the chromosome that code for the same RNA, although with slightly different sequences, are known as alleles.
+1m and 1p chromosomes have the same genes and they are sorted in the same order along the chromosome.
+They are known as homologuous chromosomes.
+However, these genes do not show identical nucleotide sequences.
+Although they express the same proteins, there are some variations when comparing the nucelotide sequences.
+Genes located in the same position of two homologue chromosomes coding for the same messenger RNA with slightly different sequences are known as alleles.
 So, 1p and 1m chromosomes have alleles, two per gen, one coming from the male and the other from the female.
-1p and 1m chromosomes are known as homologous.
 The same happens to 2m and 2p chromosomes.
 In this species, there are two couples of homologous chromosomes, whereas in humans there are 23 pairs of homologous chromosomes.
 After meiosis, there is just one chromosome of each pair of homologous chromosomes per gamete.
-Thus, in this species, every gamete contains two chromosomes (1m-2p, or 1p-2m), whereas in human gametes there are 23 chromosomes.
-Meiosis reduces the number of chromosomes by half, and there is always one chromosome of every pair of homologous chromosomes.
-Germinal and somatic cells, which have the two members of each pair of chromosomes, are known as diploid, whereas gametes, having only one member of every pair, are known as haploid.
+Thus, in this species, every gamete contains two chromosomes (1m-2p, or 1p-2m).
+There are 23 chromosomes in human gametes.
+Meiosis reduces the number of chromosomes by half, and there is always one chromosome of every pair of homologous chromosomes in each gamete.
+Germinal and somatic cells, which have the two members of each pair of homologous chromosomes, are known as diploid, whereas gametes, having only one member of each pair, are known as haploid.

-Do not confuse meiosis and mitosis During mitosis, the DNA is duplicated and then divided between the two daughter cells, so that the two new cells have the same information as the progenitor cell.
+Do not confuse meiosis and mitosis (Figures 2 and 3).
+During mitosis, the DNA is duplicated and then divided between the two daughter cells, so that the two new cells have the same information as the progenitor cell.
 During meiosis, although the DNA is also duplicated, germinal cell divides twice (meiosis I and meiosis II) giving four haploid cells.
-In males, these four cells become spermatozoa and in females one of these cells develops into the oocyte.
+In males, these four cells become sperm and in females one of these cells develops into the oocyte.

 Meiosis is not just a reduction by half of the number of chromosomes.
 During meiosis, there is also a molecular mechanism known as recombination.
 In somatic and germinal cells, the genetic information coming from the male and female are in separated chromosomes.
 Both, male and female provide one chromosome to every pair of homologous chromosomes.
 During recombination, there are interchange of segments between homologous chromosomes.
 It means that some genes that were in the chromosome provided by the female are now in the chromosome provided by the male, and the other way around.
 In this way, there are chromosomes with combination of genes that did not exist previously.
 After fertilization, these chromosomes with genes from both progenitors may influence the development of the new organism, which may provide advantages for survival.